kry0sc0pic/eve-hauling-discord/README.md

 - If it's something you don't want to share with other people , send a mail to: krysis21dev@gmail.com or DM me on the discord server.

 ## *Coming Soon:*
-- Support for PushX Industries
+- Support for PushX Freight
 - Price comparison between the two
+- Website for Bot

 ## *License:*
 ## [MIT](https://choosealicense.com/licenses/mit/)